 principle of transparency and the right of individuals to access documents of EU Bodies and Institutions are laid down in both Article 15 of the Treaty of the Functioning of the EU and Article 42 of the Charter of Fundamental Rights of the EU.
 These are implemented through

 Regulation (EC) No 1049/2001 regarding public access to documents (hereinafter, the "Access to Documents Regulation").

 eu-LISA gives issues of transparency and public access to documents the utmost importance.
 Article 34 of eu-LISA Establishing Regulation (Regulation (EU) 2018/1726) underlines that the Access to Documents Regulation shall apply to the Agency in its entirety, with particular regard to the EU legal acts governing the development, establishment, operation and use of large-scale IT-systems.

 According to Article 2 of the Access to Documents Regulation, any EU citizen, as well as any natural or legal person residing or having a registered office in a Member State, has the right to access documents held by eu-LISA, subject to the principles, conditions and limits defined in the Regulation itself.

-When submitting a request, as required by the Access to Documents Regulation, please ensure that your application is drafted in a sufficiently precise manner to enable the institution to identify the document(s).
+When submitting a request, as required by the Access to Documents Regulation, please ensure that your application is drafted in a sufficiently precise manner to enable the Agency to identify the requested document(s).
 The Agency may request more detailed information from the applicant in order to clarify the application and guarantee a smoother process.
 The applicant is not obliged to state reasons for the application.

-Applications can be submitted:
+Applications should be submitted: